yoeripasmans/weekly-nerd/README.md

 # Weekly Nerd
 During the minor Web Development I attented different Workshops and lectures by companies and designers of the Frontend Development field.
 During these workshops and lectures I made several sketchnotes which can be found below.
-I also wrote 5 articles about the techniques/themes discussed in the lectures and workshops.
+I also wrote 5 articles about the techniques/themes discussed in these lectures and workshops.

 ## Sketchnotes